rushiiMachine/blog/urara/aliucord/+page.svelte.md

 }
 ```

-We can now just make an identical class and set the injector as the first `classes.dex`, making it override the
+We can now just make an identical class and make the injector be the first `classes.dex`, making it override the
 identical class from subsequent dex files.
 From there, just we can call our injection logic directly.

 ```java